 - Attachments: a certificate issued by an organization such as the Ministry of Foreign Affairs of your host EU member state.
 If it's not in English, please include an English translation.

-If your organization is exempt from Swiss VAT and your site has an active, paid subscription, send us your exemption request.
-Examples of the type of organizations that are exempt from Swiss VAT include:
+If your organization is exempt from Swiss VAT, and your site has an active, paid subscription, send us your exemption request.
+Examples of the types of organizations that are exempt from Swiss VAT include: